 Key Stage 4

-All pupils in Year 9 are now studying towards the newly revised Science GCSEs.
 The course teaching is divided into the three science subjects: Biology, Chemistry and Physics.
 Each subject is sub-divided into several theory modules, covering a vast range of ideas about how organisms and the world around them work.
-You will also learn how to conduct investigations and how to record and analyse the results, as well as evaluating your methods.
-You will acquire and apply skills, knowledge and understanding of how science works and the essential role of science in society.
+Students will also learn how to conduct investigations and how to record and analyse the results, as well as evaluating their methods.
+Students will gain and apply skills, knowledge and understanding of how science works and the essential role of science in society.

-You are being entered for ‘Triple’ Science.
-On this course, pupils study more topics in each of the subject areas.
-This leads to 3 separate GCSEs: GCSE Biology, GCSE Chemistry and GCSE Physics, each with separate grades awarded.
+This leads to three separate GCSEs: GCSE Biology, GCSE Chemistry and GCSE Physics, each with separate grades awarded.

-You will be taught in groups with students of mixed ability, not in ‘sets’.
-You will have separate lessons in Biology, Chemistry and Physics and will be taught by staff that specialise in each of these.
-You will be expected to take part in practical work and investigations.
+Students will be taught in groups with students of mixed ability, not in ‘sets’.
+They will have separate lessons in Biology, Chemistry and Physics and will be taught by staff that specialise in each of these.
+Students will be expected to take part in practical work and investigations.
 Demonstrations are used to explain scientific theories and ideas.
 Whole class teaching, small group work, research, presentations, discussions and debates are all common practice in science lessons.

-Science is relevant to all whether you enter employment at 16 or go on to further study.
-These GCSEs provide excellent preparation for all post-16 courses including Biology, Chemistry, Physics, Psychology, PE, Geography and Food Technology at A Level.
+Science is relevant to all, whether entering employment at 16 or going on to further study.
+These GCSEs provide excellent preparation for all post-16 courses including Biology, Chemistry, Physics, Psychology, PE, Geography and Food Technology at A level.